 Whereas some elite planning bodies focus their efforts on legislation that affects their domestic and international corporate interests, others such as the Defense Policy Advisory Committee, also referred to as the Defense Policy Board, (DPB) focus on the foreign policy issues that may affect their economic or political interests.
 Formed in 1985, the board began its function as a bipartisan advisory body.
 However, under the G. W. Bush administration, it became overtly involved with making policy decisions, a role it is not mandated to do.
 Douglas Feith, undersecretary of defense and a former Reagan administration official, chose the thirty members of the DPB for the Bush administration—nine of them had significant ties to major defense industry contractors including Bechtel, Boeing, TRW, Northrop Grumman, Lockheed Martin, and Booz Allen Hamilton.
 Four members were registered lobbyists, one of them representing two of the largest military contractors in the country.
 Members of DPB disclose their business interests annually to the Pentagon, but the disclosures are not available to the public.

 In 2003, a controversy ensued around Chairman Richard Perle, a cofounder of PNAC and a vocal advocate for the Iraq war.
 Considering his numerous corporate dealings, it was apparent that he would profit greatly from the war.
 At the time, Perle worked for Goldman Sachs, advising clients on investment opportunities in postwar Iraq.
 He also directed and has major shares in the British Autonomy Corporation, a manufacturer of high-tech eavesdropping technologies, whose major customers are the Department of Homeland Security, the Secret Service, and the National Security Agency.
-On top of these, Perle’s venture-capital company, Trireme, invested millions of dollars defense products (over half from Boeing).
+On top of these, Perle’s venture-capital company, Trireme, invested millions of dollars in defense products (over half from Boeing).
 Ironically, none of these positions appeared to pose an ethical conflict; Perle only stepped down from the chair of the DPB after the Pentagon and FBI opposed his attempts to sell his telecommunications company’s subsidiaries to a Chinese consortium.

 International Groups that Plan and Implement Policy